kyleabeauchamp/CBioTalk2014/slides.md

 title: Conclusions

-- We are mapping and mining metastable states of the human kinome
+- We are mapping metastable states of the human kinome
+- Robust kinetic modeling pipeline recovers known results
 - A robot will test our predictions
-- Major progress towards a robust kinetic modeling pipeline

 ---